-Folate is very important for development and growth of body tissues and cells.
+Folate is very important for development and growth of the body tissues and cells.
 Taking the adequate amount of folic acid before and during pregnancy helps prevent certain birth defects, including spina bifida.

-Folate is water soluble vitamin B complex so our body can not store it for long time.
+Folate is water soluble vitamin B complex so our body can not store it for the long time.
 So we need to intake proper amount of folate rich diet regularly.

 - Gray hair

 It can also cause anemia because deficiency of folate will reduce building of new RBC.

 Folate works along with vitamin B12 and vitamin C to help the body break down, use, and create new proteins.
 The vitamin helps form red blood cells and produce DNA, the building block of the human body, which carries genetic information.

 Recommended Daily Intake of Folate